 When a hazard's "view details" button is clicked a page similar to the Add a Hazard screen appears.
 At this point hazard information can be edited.
 In order to add resolution details, the user can click the "Add resolution" button.
 This button navigates to a screen in which the user can enter details about mitigation information and change the status of the hazard.
-A new hazard is automatically labeled as unresolved.
-On this screen this can be changed to in progress or resolved.
-Once resolved, the hazard will no longer appear on the View Current Hazards page.
+A new hazard is automatically labeled as will no longer appear on the View Current Hazards page.
 After "Save and Continue" is clicked, the user will return to the View Current Hazards page at which the user can edit more hazards or click the "Return to Home Screen" button.